-On March 20, 2015, Transportation announced that it agreed with DB on an out-of-court settlement regarding various vehicle projects, where the two companies were able to amicably settle their long-standing legal disputes.
-The types of trains covered under this settlement include Berlin S-Bahn vehicles, Regional and Commuter trains in Bavaria, North Rhine-Westphalia and Baden-Württemberg, as well as the TALENT 2 trains.
-Both sides have agreed not to disclose the details of the settlement.
+On March 20, 2015, Transportation announced that it agreed with Deutsche Bahn on an out-of-court settlement regarding various vehicle projects, pursuant to which the two companies were able to amicably settle their long-standing legal disputes.
+The types of trains covered under this settlement include Berlin S-Bahn vehicles, regional and commuter trains in Bavaria, North Rhine-Westphalia and Baden-Württemberg, as well as the TALENT 2 trains.
+Both sides agreed not to disclose the details of the settlement.

-Following the implementation of its new organizational structure, Bombardier announced a number of new appointments to its leadership team, as follows:
+Following the implementation of its organizational structure announced on July 23, 2014, Bombardier announced a number of new appointments to its leadership team, as follows:

-- Mr. Fred Cromer as President, Bombardier Commercial Aircraft, effective April 9, 2015 (he succeeded Mr. Michele (Mike) Arcamone, who left Bombardier to pursue other career opportunities); - Mr. Louis G. Véronneau as Vice President, Mergers and Acquisitions, effective June 4, 2015; - Mr. David M. Coleal as President, Bombardier Business Aircraft, effective June 15, 2015 (he succeeded Mr. Éric Martel, who left Bombardier to pursue other career opportunities); - Mr. Jim Vounassis as Vice President, Operations Strategy, effective June 15, 2015; - Mr. John Di Bert as Senior Vice President and Chief Financial Officer, effective August 10, 2015 (he succeeded Mr. Pierre Alary, who retired); - Mr. Nico Buchholz as Senior Vice President and Chief Procurement Officer, effective August 31, 2015; - Mr. Laurent Troger as President, Bombardier Transportation, effective December 9, 2015 (he succeeded Mr. Lutz Bertling, who left Bombardier to pursue other career opportunities).
+- Mr. Frederick (Fred) Cromer as President, Bombardier Commercial Aircraft, effective April 9, 2015 (he succeeded Mr. Michele (Mike) Arcamone, who left Bombardier to pursue other career opportunities); - Mr. Louis G. Véronneau as Vice President, Mergers and Acquisitions, effective June 4, 2015; - Mr. David M. Coleal as President, Bombardier Business Aircraft, effective June 15, 2015 (he succeeded Mr. Éric Martel, who left Bombardier to pursue other career opportunities); - Mr. Dimitrios (Jim) Vounassis as Vice President, Operations Strategy, effective June 15, 2015;

+- Mr. John Di Bert as Senior Vice President and Chief Financial Officer, effective August 10, 2015 (he succeeded Mr. Pierre Alary, who retired); - Mr. Nico Buchholz as Senior Vice President and Chief Procurement Officer, effective August 31, 2015; - Mr. Laurent Troger as President, Bombardier Transportation, effective December 9, 2015 (he succeeded Mr. Lutz Bertling, who left Bombardier to pursue other career opportunities).

-On April 23, 2015, Bombardier and Tianjin Airport Economic Area announced that they have officially signed definitive agreements confirming their joint venture and have commenced construction of a maintenance facility for Bombardier Business Aircraft, to be located in Tianjin, China.
+On April 23, 2015, Bombardier and Tianjin Airport Economic Area announced that they officially signed definitive agreements confirming their joint venture and commenced construction of a maintenance facility for Business Aircraft, to be located in Tianjin, China.